Thenlie/click-here-assessment/README.md

 Next you will need to install the projects npm dependencies.
 Since all of the required packages are already listed as dependencies in the package.json file this is an easy task.
 From the root directory of the project simply run the command `npm install` or `npm i`.

-The last thing you need to do before spinning up the server is to create a `.env` file.
+The last thing you need to do before spinning up the server is create a `.env` file.
 This will contain your Postgres login credentials and the JWT secret.
-The variable needed are as follows:
+The variables needed are as follows:

 - DB_NAME
 - DB_USER